 Leading governments have responded by seeking to construct needed international rules.
 Two world wars interrupted progress and then afterwards enabled progress.
 This transnational normative process received significant intellectual aid from future-thinking nongovernmental organizations.
-The metaphors "spaceship Earth" and "our global neighborhood" captured the imagination of generations of internationalists.13 growth in international problems has not been matched by a growth in international solutions.
+The metaphors "spaceship Earth" and "our global neighborhood" captured the imagination of generations of internationalists.

 Solving global problems often requires focused international policies and sometimes specialized international agencies to administer such policies.
-During the 21st century, the
+During the 21st century, the growth in international problems has not been matched by a growth in international solutions.
+The faltering of the trading system is one example of that mismatch, but the same pathology exists in many areas of global governance.

-13Barbara Ward, Spaceship Earth (1966); The Commission on Global Governance, Our Global Neighborhood (1995).
+&lt;sup>13Barbara Ward, Spaceship Earth (1966); The Commission on Global Governance, Our Global Neighborhood (1995).